 Just like you, Gina.

-Merry Christmas from the streets of our town to yours.
+Merry Christmas from the Christmas cottage and the streets of our town to yours.

 It’s time for coffee. 🙂